Chest CT imaging findings and mortality of coronavirus disease (COVID-19) in two groups of patients with positive and negative initial RT-PCR results

 Abstract

-Conclusions: The most prevalent CT feature was peripheral GGO (140 [89.7%]) in the lungs of patients with COVID-19.
-The positive initial RT-PCR group had a higher GGO, peripheral distribution, and crazy-paving pattern, in their CT scans than patients in the group with negative initial RT-PCR results.
-Mortality in groups with initial negative and positive RT-PCR was approximately similar (10.7% and 13%, respectively).
-It was shown that most of the patients with negative RT-PCR should be considered as a suspect of COVID-19.
+Conclusion: The most common CT feature was peripheral GGO (140 [89.7%]) in the lungs of patients with COVID-19.
+The initial positive RT-PCR group had a higher peripheral distribution, GGO, and frenzy pattern during their CT scan than patients in the group with a negative initial RT-PCR result.
+Mortality rates were nearly identical between groups with a positive and negative RT-PCR baseline at 10.7% and 13%, respectively.
+It has been shown that most patients with negative RT-PCR should be considered suspected of having COVID-19.

 Keywords